SAMK-online/Interpreting-Embedding-Spaces-by-Conceptualization/README.md

 # Interpreting Embedding Spaces by Conceptualization

+The primary task here is to enhance the interpretability of embeddings produced by large language models (LLMs), such as BERT and GPT-2, using a novel Conceptual Embedding Space (CES) framework.
+The research question we seek to answer is: Can we transform complex, high dimensional latent embeddings into an interpretable conceptual space without compromising their representational power?
+Focus is on developing a method that maps latent embeddings to a set of human understandable concepts, facilitating a better understanding of model behavior and improving transparency in language model decision making.

 We have run, verified and thoroughly annotated the files: full_llm.py, feature_generation.py, model_embedding.py, classification_test.py, core_on_demand.py such that we clearly associate methodology used in the paper by the authors to the actual code.

 ### Steps to run this code: